All Episodes

 I would have told them everything they need to know.

-The researchers surveyed 114 workers at a health care facility, which, you know, the ugly tend to hang out there.
+The researchers surveyed 114 workers at a healthcare facility, which, you know, the ugly tend to hang out there.

-It's like in a bowling alley.
+It's like at a bowling alley.

 Go to a healthcare center.